ApexDefi/SmokedTokenBurn/README.md

 Under this model, a 3% tax will be applied to both buy and sell transactions.

 This tax will be split equally as follows:
-- 1% Redistribution to Current Holders
+- 1.5% Redistribution to Current Holders
-- 1% Token Burn
-- 1% Marketing Wallet
+- 1.5% Marketing Wallet

 ### Anti-whale Mechanism
-To promote longevity and fair distribution, we will tax 15% on any buy equal or greater than 1% (10,000,000 $BURN) of the total supply and tax 50% on any sell equal or greater than 1% (10,000,000 $BURN) of the total supply.
-There will be 30% tax on any sell equal or greater than .5% (5,000,000 $BURN) of the total supply.
+To promote longevity and fair distribution, we will tax 16% on any buy/sell equal or greater than .9% (9,000,000 $BURN) of the total supply.